 - Get Moving: Studies show that exercise has a positive impact on focus and attention in children with ADHD.
 When you’re thinking about school schedules and after-school activities, include things that get kids get moving.
 Make sure you’re signing kids up for things they’ll actually like, whether that’s basketball, gymnastics, hiking or real-world Quidditch.
 What they’re doing isn’t important as long as they’re getting exercise and forming positive associations with physical activity.

-- Give the Teacher a Heads Up: If you’re not planning on having an IEP for your child, it’s still a good idea to let her teachers know he learns differently.
-A quick heads up gives teachers insight into potential behavioral issues and helps them understand how to support him throughout the semester.
+- Give the Teacher a Heads Up: If you’re not planning on having an IEP for your child, it’s still a good idea to let their teachers know they learn differently.
+A quick heads up gives teachers insight into potential behavioral issues how to support them throughout the semester.

 - Practice Advocating: Parents shouldn’t be the only ones talking with teachers.
-The best thing your child can do to ensure a bright future is learning to become his own advocate.
-Whenever possible, put him in charge of talking to teachers or peers about his ADHD.
-Practicing his advocacy skills now will help him gain the confidence he’ll need to succeed later in life.
+The best thing your child can do to ensure a bright future is learn to become their own advocate.
+Whenever possible, put them in charge of talking to teachers or peers about their ADHD.
+Practicing advocacy skills now will help them gain the confidence they’ll need to succeed later in life.

-- A Clean Slate: For a lot of kids with ADHD, past difficulties can make it hard to have a positive outlook on the new school year.
+- A Clean Slate: For a lot of kids with ADHD, past difficulties can make it hard to have a positive outlook on school.
 Fears of messing up socially, failing in school, and disappointing parents and teachers are very real for kids with ADHD.
 Let your child know that the past is something you can both learn from, but otherwise agree to work from a clean slate.
-Talk about any anxieties him may have around school, and work together to make a plan to support him emotionally throughout the year.
+Talk about any anxieties they may have around school, and work together to make a plan to support them emotionally throughout the year.